 Gap, H&M, Urban Outfitters

-Loyalty programs can be hugely beneficial for customers, who are rewarded for their various shopping behaviours.
+Loyalty programs can be hugely beneficial for customers, who are rewarded for their various shopping behaviors.
 But one of the questions we sought to ask was simple: do customers actually acknowledge loyalty programs in their reviews?

 The answer is yes.
 We found that customers who review fashion brand apps with loyalty programs mention a variety of ‘loyalty perks’ such as discounts, points, rewards, offers, benefits and earnings.
-This shows that loyalty programs are recognised and used by a large portion of customers, who take the time and effort to understand what the various bonuses and reward schemes entail.
+This shows that loyalty programs are recognized and used by a large portion of customers, who take the time and effort to understand what the various bonuses and reward schemes entail.
 The fact that loyalty programs are mentioned in reviews also bodes well for brands who want to gain traction to their rewards scheme, and make new customers aware of such initiatives.

 Throughout the reviews of brands with loyalty programs, customer feedback was largely positive.
 We saw a significantly higher use of words like amazing, love, obsessed, great and cool in this data set.
 This strongly suggests that implementing a customer loyalty program positively influences consumer opinion of the brand and app on a larger scale.

-In our analysis, we also discovered that reviews of brands with loyalty programs were twice as likely to mention how easy these apps were to use.
+In our customer loyalty insights analysis, we also discovered that reviews of brands with loyalty programs were twice as likely to mention how easy these apps were to use.
 Again, we saw an increased use of positive phrases such as amazing app, good app and great app.
 By creating a single hub whereby customers can easily browse, shop and manage their account and membership benefits, these brands have enhanced their customer experience.

 Brands without customer loyalty programs